 Telangiectasias or spidery veins: Telangiectasias are small microvessels composed of combinations arterioles, capillaries, and venules that have been damaged and dilated and most often found on the nose but visible on other facial skin areas also.

 Clinical Definition of Rosacea: Rosacea is redness and burning of the upper layer of the skin dermis.
 The ramification is enlarged blood vessels, and an orange peel or puffy skin.
 Often rosacea papules persist with a hardened elevated red nodule and even more often acne pimples persist.

 Rosacea in Early Literature and Art:

 Throughout history descriptions, references and portrayals of rosacea have played a role in dramatic literature and art.
 Depictions of rosacea were used in literature as a way of drawing the reader into the story line.
 Shakespeare used this descriptive tool with great flare when drawing the reader into attitude of the life of the characters in his portrayal of Henry the Fifth.
-Chaucer also had a viagra loans flare for drawing in his readers with vivid accounts of men with enlarged misshapen noses and bright red faces.
+Chaucer also had a viagra online flare for drawing in his readers with vivid accounts of men with enlarged misshapen noses and bright red faces.
 These depictions often portrayed men who possessed a tendency for over-indulgence.
 This may be where the theory that excessive alcohol use was an early sited cause of rosacea.

 Art renderings during the Middle Ages would also depict the more well-to-do with over-indulgence and the classic flushed redden facial appearance and bulbous nose.
 One classically sited example was painted around 1480 by the artist Ghirlandiao titled –"The Old Man and His Grandson".
 When painting a picture the aim is to tell the story through this ‘snap-shot in time’ and rosacea depictions were a very descriptive way to tell a story.